nychealth/coronavirus-data/README.md

 ***

+## Important: Update on March 24, 2021

+As indicated in commit notes from 3/19 and 3/20, there were technical issues in the data transmission from New York State to New York City.
+This resulted in counts that were lower than expected for several days.
+While this transmission error was being fixed, data updates were paused for 3/21, 3/22, and 3/23.
+Data updated on 3/24 include backfill for days with low counts and days with no updates.
+Differences in counts in cumulative files from 3/20 to 3/24 reflect events that have happened over a broad recent time period and should not be interpreted as events that have happened since the previous update.
+As always, data are preliminary and subject to change, and dates are backfilled as additional data come in.

 ## Important: Changes on March 3, 2021

 The Health Department made several changes to this repository and the [COVID-19 Data webpage](https://www1.nyc.gov/site/doh/covid/covid-19-data.page) on March 3, 2021.
 These include: